spcourse/python/en/files/index.md

     199394, AC Milan, 0, 0
     199495, AC Milan, 0, 0

-> Note: when you open the file with Windows Notepad, then all data will be shown in a single line.
+> Note: when you open the file with Windows Notepad, all data will be shown in a single line.
 That does not affect your program in any way.

 In the following sections we'll answer some questions using the data from the data file:

 * What are the seasons in which Van Basten scored more than 20 times?
 * What is the total number of goals that Van Basten scored for all clubs he played for?

+We will be showing you how to read this file _without_ using Python's `csv`-module.

 ## Step 1: opening the file, reading the lines